Adamtaranto/deRIP2/README.md

   - If at least X proportion of bases are C/T or G/A (i.e. maxSNPnoise = 0.4, then at least 0.6 of positions in column must be C/T or G/A).
   - If reaminate option is set then revert T-->C or A-->G.
   - If reaminate is not set then check for number of positions in RIP dinucleotide context (C/TpA or TpG/A).
-  - If proportion of positions in column in RIP-like context => minRIPlike threshold, perform RIP correction in output sequence.
+  - If proportion of positions in column in RIP-like context => minRIPlike threshold, AND at least one substrate and one product motif (i.e. CpA and TpA) is present, perform RIP correction in output sequence.
   - For all remaining positions in output sequence (not filled by gap, reaminate, or RIP-correction) inherit sequence from input sequence with the fewest observed RIP events (or greatest GC content if not RIP detected or multiple sequences sharing min-RIP count).

 Outputs:
-  - Alignment with corrected sequence appended.
   - Corrected sequence as fasta.
+  - Optional, alignment with:
+    - Corrected sequence appended.
+    - With corrected positions masked as ambiguous bases.

 ## Options and Usage